-The Learning Center Charter School is celebrating making of all kinds at their 3rd annual School Maker Faire on Thursday, March 15 from 3:30 – 7:30.
-Imagine a science fair, craft show, tech conference, and county fair, all rolled into one and you can picture a School Maker Faire.
+The Learning Center Charter School is celebrating making of all kinds at their 4th annual School Maker Faire on Thursday, March 14 from 3:30 – 6:30.

 Makers – from Learning Center students to community members – will have booths featuring their own unique Maker project.
 There will be hands-on activities, demonstrations, and delicious homemade food.

-The Learning Center is an official host of the third annual School Maker Faire open to the Murphy area and is looking for Makers to join the festivities.
-The event will be held at the school on Thursday, March 15th, from 3:30 – 7:30 pm.
+The Learning Center is an official host of the fourth annual School Maker Faire open to the Murphy area and is looking for Makers to join the festivities.
+The event will be held at the school on Thursday, March 14th, from 3:30 – 6:30 pm.
 Contact The Learning Center for more information and to enter YOUR Maker project at naturallygrownkids.org/school-maker-faire.